quchen/articles/fbut.md

 …is a valid value, that can mean a multitude of things, and the programmer has to infer its meaning from the context.
 We can check whether something is `null` or not.
-Wen can code defensively around values that can possibly be `null`, we can organize our codebase to avoid `null`, we can organize our codebase to crash hard on `null` so that we can be reasonably confident it doesn’t occur anywhere.
+We can code defensively around values that can possibly be `null`, we can organize our codebase to avoid `null`, we can organize our codebase to crash hard on `null` so that we can be reasonably confident it doesn’t occur anywhere.